Aventure20/aventure20/README.md

 - 🔭 I’m currently working on an Python app
 - 🌱 I’m currently learning ethical hacking, Swift and SwiftUI
-- 📫 you can reach me on Discord!
+- 📫 You can reach me on Discord!